-How I Fell in Love With the Canadian Winter
+How I Learned to Love the Canadian Winter

 Considering I am Canadian, I sure do hate winter.
 Especially here on the “wet” coast where we don’t even get those magical snow days when the world glistens white.
 It’s just cold.
 And it rains a lot.
 You see, I prefer summer—hiking the North Shore Mountains, surfing the Tofino waves and basking in the elusive sun that only shines for a couple of months each year in Vancouver.
 I love the outdoors, but I normally spend Canadian winters hibernating and wishing it was June.
 And yet, on a Friday night in early January last year, when my friend Christina asked if I wanted to go on an adventure the following day, I somehow said yes.